-Figure \ref{fig:handover_sim1} shows the optimisation results for adapting the handover process based on the receiver's complete single-joint mobility limitations.
-The first two rows of the figure show snapshots from the Rviz interface, illustrating how the framework, starting from the same initial human and robot configurations in the standing condition (left, at $t_0^{\scriptscriptstyle EA/SA}$), adapts the final interaction position and orientation (right, at $t_\text{interaction}^{\scriptscriptstyle EA/SA}$) to accommodate the modelled impairment.
-The bottom row of the figure depicts the handover scenario for a seated human receiving the profile, with the Rviz snapshots on the left illustrating the initial condition ($t_0^{\scriptscriptstyle WB}$) and the rightmost frame showing the established interaction configuration at $t_\text{interaction}^{\scriptscriptstyle WB}$.
-From left to right, the plots show the optimised human joint angles, robot ee desired (dashed) vs. actual (solid) positions and orientations (in quaternion form), and the relative error between human and robot end-effectors.
+Fig. \ref{fig:handover_sim1} shows the optimisation results for adapting the handover process based on the receiver's complete single-joint mobility limitations.
+The first two rows of the figure show snapshots from the RViz interface, illustrating how the framework, starting from the same initial human and robot configurations in the standing condition (left, at $t_0^{\scriptscriptstyle EA/SA}$), adapts the final interaction position and orientation (right, at $t_\text{interaction}^{\scriptscriptstyle EA/SA}$) to accommodate the modelled impairment.
+The bottom row of the figure depicts the handover scenario for a seated human receiving the profile, with the RViz snapshots on the left illustrating the initial condition ($t_0^{\scriptscriptstyle WB}$) and the right frame showing the established interaction configuration at $t_\text{interaction}^{\scriptscriptstyle WB}$.
+From left to right, the plots show the optimised human joint angles, robot ee desired (dashed) vs. actual (solid) positions and orientations (in quaternion form), and the relative error between human and robot ees.
 In the first column, the shaded areas indicate the refined impaired RoM boundaries due to the modelled joint impairment.
-Notably, the optimised human joint angles remained within these adjusted limits throughout the approach and interaction phases while encouraging movement in healthy joints.
-Task constraints were respected: in the standing condition, a sufficient separation distance was ensured, and in the sitting condition, both the human arm and the robot did not cross the $z$-coordinate boundary representing the armrest.
+Notably, the optimised human joint angles remained within these adjusted limits during the approach and interaction phases while encouraging movement in healthy joints.
+Task constraints were respected: in the standing condition, the separation distance $d_\text{s}$ was ensured, and in the seated condition, the human arm and the robot did not cross the $z$-coordinate boundary representing the armrest.
 The central plots demonstrate that the robot adhered to these constraints and smoothly returned to the homing pose after the handover.
+The robot tracked the reference pose generated by the optimal controller, achieving the handover pose with mean position and orientation errors of $0.009$ \si{m} and $0.14$ \si{rad}, respectively.
 The final column of plots shows that interaction was successfully established for different handover objects, with the final offset at convergence corresponding to the transformation between the respective object grasping points.